adelbibi/website2.0/content/publication/dietCL/index.md

 ---
-title: "Continual Learning on a Diet: Learning from Sparsely Labeled Streams Under Constrained COmputation"
+title: "Continual Learning on a Diet: Learning from Sparsely Labeled Streams Under Constrained Computation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here